Duck Dodgers in the 24½th Century: Home media

-This cartoon is available on Disc 2 of the Looney Tunes Golden Collection: Volume 1 DVD and on Disc 2 of the Looney Tunes Platinum Collection: Volume 1 Blu-ray box set, with the cartoon restored in high definition, as well as Disc 1 of The Essential Daffy Duck.
+This cartoon is available on Disc 2 of the Looney Tunes Golden Collection: Volume 1 DVD set, and on Disc 2 of the Looney Tunes Platinum Collection: Volume 1 Blu-ray box set, with the cartoon restored in high definition, as well as Disc 1 of The Essential Daffy Duck.
 The short was included as a bonus feature on Disc 1 of the Duck Dodgers: The Complete Series Blu-ray set.